 One episode of The Secret Show has the two main characters, Victor and Anita, switch minds due to an unusual mix-up with...um, 'brain chunks'.

-A British animated series called Bounty Hamster has an entire episode full of body-swaps.
+The Bounty Hamster episode "Trading Spaces" is full of body-swaps.
 A criminal steals a body-swapping device and uses it to go joy riding in other people's bodies.
-Highlights of the ep are a human, teenage girl stuck in the body of a humanoid rhino, a body-swap conga line with over half a dozen body-swaps in a row and the criminal, teenage girl and a hamster, bounty hunter all being stuck together in the same body, where they try to beat each other up.
+Highlights include a human teenage girl stuck in the body of an alien resembling a humanoid rhino, a body-swap conga line with over half a dozen body-swaps in a row and the criminal, teenage girl and the titular hamster bounty hunter all being stuck together in the same body, where they try to beat each other up.
 The insanity ends with the criminal's mind trapped inside of a cactus.

 Happens in the Potatoes and Dragons episode "It Wasn't Me", between King Hugo and the Dragon.
 Interestingly, whilst the Dragon is in King Hugo, the Dragon retains his ability to breathe fire, leading to King Hugo running around spouting flames.